realalf1/file-organizer/README.md

-# file-organizer
+# <div align="center"> file-organizer </div>

-This repository is intended for learning purposes which organizes all files on Wndows operating system.
+This repository is intended for learning purposes which organizes all files on Windows operating system.